 Hebrew, as it is taught at Temple Beth-El, serves as the language of prayer (lashon kodesh) and the language of the Torah.
 The Hebrew language unites us with Israel and the entire Jewish people.
 The curriculum focuses on teaching prayers and basic speech patterns.

 Every person is created in the image of God and has immeasurable worth.
 We believe that each child has the right to learn in a nurturing and secure environment.

 Although many interpret “tzedakah” as charity, it translates to righteous acts.
 Students are encouraged to think of others by contributing money, food, clothing, their time, etc. and adopting projects during the year.

 We see ourselves as God’s partners in making the world a better place.
-Learning about the earth, pursuing social justice, and caring for the disadvantaged are just a few of the principles that we must all pursue.
+Learning about the earth, pursuing social justice, and caring for the disadvantaged are just a few of the principles we are obligated to perform.

-The commitment of the family is imperative to the goals and principles for which our school strives.
-Your participation in Jewish life will strengthen the bonds between you and your child as well as between your child and the Jewish Community.
+The commitment of the family is imperative to our school’s goals and principles.
+Adult participation in Jewish life will strengthen the bonds between parent and child as well as between the child and the Jewish community.

 MIDDOT (Jewish values)Patience, humility, honesty, diligence: These are just some of the positive character traits we learn from our rich tradition and model for our students.